AdiphongManowan/My-KFA/README.md

 ## Security

 I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and [I|we] cannot guarantee its absolute security.
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 ## Links to Other Sites